What makes a product stand out on a crowded shelf? What makes it attract the eye—excite, inform, appeal, motivate customers to buy? “PACKAGE DESIGN”

 - Next you will begin developing your target market (research)

-- Now all the required content on the bottle must be determined through research: logo, size, nutrition, slogan, flavor, etc
+- Now all the required content on the bottle must be determined through research: graphic/imagery, logos, size, nutrition labels, slogans, flavors, story, patterns,

 - YOU must determine the bottle you will use.

 - create at least 6 different approaches to your design in your sketchbook

 - Identity is carried through entire series and could be extended to new product